Division of Professional Responsibility

 Internal Affairs Unit goal is to inspect, audit and investigate Sheriff’s Office operations to ensure they meet community expectations and the highest professional and industry standards related to law enforcement, detentions, and criminal justice agencies.
 Toward that end, the Internal Affairs Unit conducts scheduled unit inspections, reviews critical incidents and investigates reports of wrong doing, and substandard performance.

-The two person Evidence Unit receives, stores and maintains all of the evidence taken into custody by the Sheriff’s Office.
+The four-person Evidence Unit receives, stores and maintains all of the evidence taken into custody by the Sheriff’s Office.
 Additionally the section handles found property, impounded vehicles and property held for safekeeping.
 They also coordinate the release of property by appointment.

 The Evidence Unit destroys a considerable amount of items taken into the facility each year.
 Each item destroyed has been approved for release or destruction by policy or order of the District Attorney’s Office.
 A few examples of why items are destroyed include: The Item is destroyed (typically weapons) as part of a plea agreement; The item contains bodily fluids and potential biohazards rendering them unsafe to maintain or release; illegal weapons or illicit drugs and drug paraphernalia.